Blackbird identification

 Blackbirds, which are members of the thrush family, are very territorial in nature.
 If other blackbirds encroach on their breeding territory they are quick in trying to remove them from their patch.

-The species make their substantial nest from mixed plant materials combined with some mud for reinforcement, with only the female doing the building.
-The location is usually in fairly thick vegetation such as a hedgerow, though they will sometimes use an open-fronted next box provided it is well concealed (perhaps in a wall climbing plant).
-Breeding starts in March, with between two and three clutches being usual, though sometimes a fourth brood is attempted with the chicks still in the nest well into August.
+Blackbirds make their substantial nest from mixed plant materials combined with some mud for reinforcement, with only the female Blackbird doing the building.
+The location of the Blackbird nest is usually in fairly thick vegetation such as a hedgerow, though they will sometimes use an open-fronted next box provided it is well concealed (perhaps in a wall climbing plant).
+Blackbird breeding starts in March, with between two and three clutches being usual, though sometimes a fourth brood is attempted with the chicks still in the nest well into August.
 Weather is the major factor which determines the number of broods and their success, with cold, dry springs often delaying or hindering the first brood, and hot dry summers preventing a third or forth brood.
 In both cases, the lack of earthworms close to the surface of the ground is the main problem.

-The female incubates the eggs alone – there are normally 3-5 eggs – and also broods the young chicks alone.
+The female Blackbird incubates the eggs alone for about 14 days before they hatch – there are normally 3-5 eggs – and also broods the young chicks alone.
 However, the male Blackbird takes its full share in feeding of the young – both in the nest and once they leave it.

 When the young Blackbirds first leave the nest at about thirteen to fourteen days old, they are unable to fly and instead flutter around in nearby undergrowth for safety and waiting to be fed by the parent birds.
 This is a critical time for the birds and a good percentage don’t survive, but actually the evolved adaptation of leaving the nest early is a good overall defense against predators, as it means the young aren’t all in one exact location.
 A week after leaving the nest, the young fledge and are therefore able to fly – albeit initially not terribly well.